 Using the Text Tool, select your font and type out the word you want for your arrow, a script style font usually works better.

-The font I am using for this example is Blingtastic Script by Seniors Studio and available from The Hungry JPEG – Commercial License Included*
+The font I am using for this example is Blingtastic Script by Seniors Studio.

 Right click on your word and select convert to path, position your word in the middle of your arrow.
 Adjust it to whatever size you want, if the font looks a little too thin you can use the offset tool to offset it slightly.